Anna-Ribic/FACaP/README.md

 ### Citation

-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please cite the FACaP paper:
 ```
 @INPROCEEDINGS{9981148,
   author={Sokolova, Anna and Nikitin, Filipp and Vorontsova, Anna and Konushin, Anton},